Stats

 During games: Use Rizzler's iOS app.
 One tap per pitch (ball or strike).
 The app displays the live count, projects rest day impact, and alerts you before the limit.
 Full pitch counting walkthrough →

 Across multiple games: Rizzler stores pitch count history for every pitcher.
 When you open game planning for the next game, ineligible pitchers are flagged.
-In tournament mode, pitch counts cascade across all games in the bracket.
+In tournament mode (Pro and Club), pitch counts cascade across all games in the bracket.

 What to avoid: Counting in your head.
 Using a mechanical clicker that doesn't record rest day impact.
 Writing it on the lineup card and forgetting to check it.